k2view-academy/K2View-Academy/articles/05_DB_interfaces/09_fabric_API_for_DB_interfaces.md

 In specific cases, a query or statement may require input parameters.
 For example, Select all Customers by Customer Status.\
 When using prepared statement queries use a binding parameter:
 * Add a question mark in the SQL statement when using binding parameters in the SQL query.
-* Each input parameter must be sent as a parameter to/by the execute() or fetch() methods.
+* Each input parameter must be sent as a parameter to the execute() or fetch() methods.
 * The order of the input parameters must be aligned with the order of these parameters in the SQL statement.

 See the example in the table above.